 Contents:

-Carer’s Allowance is a government benefit available to anyone that provides unpaid care for someone for more than 35 hours per week, and earns less than £139 a week after tax (accurate for 2023 – 2024).
-You can get up to £76.75 per week, paid every four weeks, if you meet the eligibility conditions.
+Carer’s Allowance is a government benefit available to anyone who provides unpaid care for someone for more than 35 hours per week and earns less than £151 a week after tax.
+You can get up to £81.90 per week (rising to £83.30 per week on the 7th of April 2025), paid every four weeks, if you meet the eligibility conditions.

 Can Pensioners Claim For Carers Allowance?

-Yes, pensioners are able to claim for carers allowance in the UK.
+Yes, pensioners are able to claim Carer’s Allowance in the UK.
 There is no upper age limit to Carer’s Allowance, which means that even if you are retired, you could still receive this benefit if you are providing unpaid care for someone else.

 Does Carer’s Allowance Affect My State Pension?